-The required work is carried out under the authority of the International Boundary Commission Act, which authorizes access to private property to carry out the work on the vista.
+The required work is carried out under the authority of the International Boundary Commission, which authorizes access to private property to carry out the work on the vista.

-Where access to the boundary vista is over private roads or land, property owners shall be notified prior to crossing.
-If anyone (for example, Landowners, Parks persons, Land Managers, etc.) should object to any clearing operation, the Contractor is to consult with the Commission's Project Authority prior to proceeding.
+If anyone (for example, Landowners, Parks persons, Land Managers, etc.) should object to any clearing operation, the Contractor is to consult with the Commission's Field Engineer prior to proceeding in that valley.
 Any damages to public or private property, caused by the Contractor, shall be the responsibility of the Contractor.